datajoint/datajoint-elements/gh-pages/docs/description/event.md

 ## User population

 Event- & trial-based experiments have an extensive history in behavioral and cognitive psychology.
 Fundamentally, data collection is carved up in time according to some ontology.
-Researchers may repeat Trial conditions in some manner to improve statistical power when contrasting an environmental feature of interest versus a neutral baseline.
-Neuroscientists, in particular, may be interested in the moments before and after a theoretically-instantaneous Event to look at neurophysiological factors that predict or are predicted by a subject's behavior.
+Researchers may repeat Trial conditions in some manner to improve statistical power when contrasting a feature of interest versus a neutral baseline.
+Neuroscientists, in particular, may be interested in the moments before and after an Event to look at neurophysiological factors that predict or are predicted by a subject's behavior.
 What may differ between research groups is the ontology used to carve up time.

 ## Key Projects